The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 North Wirral Coastal Park Car Park, CH46 4TA

-The best way to reach Hilbre Island is by starting at the slipway at West Kirby Beach and heading towards the smallest of the three Islands in sight, Little Eye.
-After that, you can cross to Middle Eye and continue to Hilbre Island.
-It takes roughly 1 hour to reach Hilbre Island from West Kirby; however, this time can vary depending on the weather and individual abilities.
+The best way to reach Hilbre Island is to start at the slipway at West Kirby Beach and walk out towards Little Eye, the smallest of the three islands.
+From there, continue across to Middle Eye before heading on to Hilbre Island.

-The islands are an archipelago and are one of just 43 unbridged tidal islands in the UK that you can reach on foot from the mainland.
-Once you get there, Hilbre Island is a haven for spotting wildlife.
-I have some of my best memories of visiting here as a child, spotting common and grey seals.
+The islands form a small archipelago and are one of the UK’s tidal islands that can be reached on foot from the mainland at low tide.
+Once you get there, Hilbre Island is a haven for wildlife spotting.
+Some of my favourite childhood memories are from visiting here and seeing both common and grey seals.

-Before attempting this walk, it is essential to check the tide times and follow the recommended safe crossing route.
-It is easy to get caught by the tides if you are unprepared.
-Therefore, never venture away from the foreshore unless you know the time of the next high tide, and always be back on dry land at least two hours before high tide.
+Before attempting the walk, it’s essential to check tide times and follow the recommended safe crossing route.
+It’s very easy to get cut off if you’re unprepared, so always allow plenty of time and aim to be back on the mainland at least two hours before high tide.

-Please note that tide tables do not take into account weather conditions, which can significantly affect the height and timing of high water.
+Please note that tide tables do not account for weather conditions, which can significantly affect the height and timing of high water.

 There are compostable toilets, but there are no shops or fresh water on the islands, and minimal shelter, so it’s vital to prepare accordingly.
 Wear suitable footwear and always carry waterproofs and warm clothing.